-- If no subwoofer is connected to the AVR, press the ◀/▶ Buttons 5 on the remote so that NONE appears in the on-screen menu.
+- If no subwoofer is connected to the AVR, press the ID and the remote so that NONE appears in the on-screen menu.
 When this option is selected, all bass information will be routed to the front left/right "main" speakers. - If a subwoofer is connected to the AVR, you have the option to have the front left/right "main" speakers reproduce bass frequencies at all times, and have the subwoofer operate only when the AVR is being used with a digital source that contains a dedicated Low Frequency Effects, or LFE soundtrack.
 This allows you to use both your main and subwoofer speakers to take advantage of the special bass created for certain movies.
-To select that option press the ◀/▶ Buttons 5 on the remote so that L F E appears in the onscreen menu. - If a subwoofer is connected and you wish to use it for bass reproduction in conjunction with the main front left/right speakers, regardless of the type of program source or Surround mode you are listening to, press the ◄/► Buttons (3) (3) on the remote so that L/R+LFE appears in the on-screen menu.
-When this option is selected, a full-range signal will be sent to the front left/right "main" speakers.
-The subwoofer will receive the front left and right bass frequencies under the crossover frequency selected in another setting on this menu, as described below, and also the LFE soundtrack.

-9. When all initial speaker "size" settings have been made, you now have the option to take advantage of the AVR's Quadruple Crossover system, which allows individual crossover settings to be made for each speaker group.
+To select that option press the ◀/▶ Buttons 5 on the remote so that L F E appears in the onscreen menu. - If a subwoofer is connected and you wish to use it for bass reproduction in conjunction with the main front left/right speakers, regardless of the type of program source or Surround mode you are listening to, press the ◆/▶ Buttons → Buttons - 9.
+When all initial speaker "size" settings have been made, you now have the option to take advantage of the AVR's Triple Crossover system, which allows individual crossover settings to be made for each speaker group.
 In systems where full-range or tower speakers are used for the front soundstage or where different brands or models are in use at the various speaker positions, this feature allows you to custom tailor the bass management and redirection circuits with a precision not previously possible.

-If you have already run EzSet+ the settings calculated during that procedure will already appear.
+If you have already run EzSet the settings calculated during that procedure will already appear.
 No further adjustment is required unless you wish to conform a specific item to your personal taste or a nonstandard system configuration.